A Double Delight for Bharat Rasayan Shareholders!

 What is a Stock Split?

 A stock split divides each existing share into multiple smaller shares.
-It reduces the face value per share and increases the number of shares without changing total equity.
+It reduces the face value per share (from ₹10 to ₹5) and increases the number of shares without changing total equity.

 What is a Bonus Issue?

 A bonus issue gives free additional shares to existing shareholders, drawn from company reserves.
-It’s a non-cash reward; shareholders get extra shares, but total value initially stays the same.
+It’s a non-cash reward.

 In Bharat Rasayan’s case, shareholders are getting both benefits together — a rare double delight.